brannondorsey/dns-rebind-toolkit/payloads/README.md

 # get a list of all apps on the device
 http://192.168.1.88:8060:query/apps
 ```

 Full device control is available over this API.
 You can open apps, play content, and control keypresses.
 I'll leave it up to someone else to write experiment with this functionality ;) PRs welcome!

+Here is an example of Roku data exfiltrated using [`payloads/roku-info.html`](https://pastebin.com/WSv5egcY).

 **Note**: The exfiltrated data is served as XML from the Roku device, but converted to JSON by `share/xmlToJSON.min.js`.
 It's not pretty, but I opted for JSON consistency across exfiltrated data in this repo.
 A custom payload could easily be written to preserve the original XML.